 As I learned more about the MTSS framework, I was able to come up with specific ways in which these three cornerstones interacted.
-They were very consistent with my experiences from my daily practice of working with students.
-It was so helpful to pull together my experiences with a framework to guide the efforts of myself and my colleagues.
+They were very consistent with my experiences from a daily practice of working with students.
+It was so helpful to pull together these experiences within a framework to guide the efforts of myself and my colleagues.

 - Deciding what is important for students to know